JackobPunch/STM32/README.md

 # STM32 Learning Repository

 This repository contains code and notes from my journey learning STM32 microcontroller programming.
-It combines materials from several Udemy courses and hands-on experimentation using the **STM32 Nucleo-144** board, even though some courses were originally designed for the **STM32F4 Discovery** board.
+It combines materials from several Udemy courses and hands-on experimentation using the **STM32 Nucleo-144** board, even though courses were originally designed for the **STM32F4 Discovery** board.

 ## 📚 Courses Referenced